-Built on Drupal 8, the portal serves as a hub of information for Thomson Reuters' suite of legal products and platforms.
-The main aim of the project was to condense four separately managed websites across Australia and New Zealand into the one website, with regional toggle.
+The minimum viable product (MVP) main aim of the project was to condense four separately managed websites across Australia and New Zealand into a single CMS framework, that could serve two websites: for Australia and New Zealand.
 The organisation was embarking on a project to unify their tone of voice, create a great user experience, and to centralise communication channels with their customer base.

 The content on the portal includes training guides and materials, videos, webinars, events, company news, technical alerts and product updates catering to their Australian and New Zealand markets.